-- ALL BIDDERS are strongly encouraged to submit all documentation at the time of bid opening. - Must submit Form A with bid package at the time of bid opening. - Completed Form B, or a spreadsheet containing all the information on Form B, should be submitted by 4:00 pm CST within 5 business days after the bid opening. - Prime contractors are strongly encouraged to submit their bid documentation in one electronic file.
+- ALL BIDDERS are strongly encouraged to submit all documentation at the time of bid opening. - Must submit Form A (DBE utilization identification) with bid package at the time of bid opening. - The DBE participation (amount committed to DBEs) will be based on the information identified on Form A at the time your bid is submitted, NOT what is submitted on SFN 52160 Notification of Intent to Use (Form C) if the amounts do not match.
+Additional DBE participation attained after the bid opening is acceptable and will count toward the Department's overall goal but will not be counted towards the individual project goal submitted at the time of bid. - For example: The project goal is 5.00%, the DBE participation listed on Form A submitted with the bid shows 4.89% and the Form C(s) identify 5.15% DBE participation at time of submission.
+The Department's view is the project goal has not been met, therefore GFE will be scrutinized on participation at the time of bid listed on Form A. - Completed Form B, or a spreadsheet containing all the information on Form B, should be submitted by 4:00 pm CST within 5 business days after the bid opening. - Prime contractors are strongly encouraged to submit their bid documentation in one electronic file.
 Forms incorrectly submitted could result in a technicality, forcing the Department to award to the next responsive bidder.